How to Become a Surrogate in Wisconsin

 Medical Care: In Wisconsin, surrogates have the right to choose their own obstetrician and to receive the same quality of prenatal care as any other pregnant woman.

 Birth and Post-Delivery: After the birth of the child, the intended parents will take custody of the child.
-In Wisconsin, as in neighboring Minnesota and other Midwestern states such as Missouri, the birth certificate will list the intended parents as the legal parents of the child.
+In Wisconsin, as in neighboring Minnesota, Iowa and other Midwestern states such as Missouri, the birth certificate will list the intended parents as the legal parents of the child.

 Support During the Surrogacy Process